OpenTSDB/opentsdb.net/docs/source/user_guide/query/aggregators.rst

 .. image:: ../../images/without-lerp.png

-Notice how the blue line plumets down to the green data point at 18:46:48.
+Notice how the blue line drops down to the green data point at 18:46:48.
 No need to be a mathematician or to have taken advanced maths classes to see that interpolation is needed to properly aggregate multiple time series together and get meaningful results.

 At the moment OpenTSDB only supports **`linear interpolation <http://en.wikipedia.org/wiki/Linear_interpolation>`_** (sometimes shortened "lerp") for sake of simplicity.
 Patches are welcome for those who would like to add other interpolation methods.

 Interpolation is only performed at query time when more than one time series are found to match a query.
 Many metrics collection systems interpolate on *write* so that you original value is never recorded.
-OpenTSDB stores your original value and lets you retreive it at any time.
+OpenTSDB stores your original value and lets you retrieve it at any time.

 Here is another slightly more complicated example that came from the mailing list, depicting how multiple time series are aggregated by average: